shalawfatah/neovim-configs/README.md

 - [x] Different LSP providers including JS,TS, Go and Python.
 - [x] Linters for JS, TS, Golang and Python using treesitter
 - [x] Folding and unfolding using the nvim-ufo plugin
-- [x] Text case plugin to immediately convert lower case to uppercase and other formats.
 - [x] Markdown preview through a plugin
 - [x] File explorer through neo-tree plugin
 - [x] Auto pairs and tags using two different plugins